0x0539/tap.io/README.md

 })();
 ```

-The game engine extension api is broken down into three functions.
+The game engine extension api is broken down into three functions: update, handle, and validate.

-### update(state)
+#### update(state)

 This function should perform an *in place* update of the state object, according to the rules of your game.
 That
 means, for example, it could contain code like the following: